clearlinux/dockerfiles/tests/README.md

 To run the tests, you can simple type "make tests", it will run all the test cases.
 If you want to run specific Container test, just type "make SERVICE-NAME".
-For example, "make redis" to run tests for redis.
+For example, "make valkey" to run tests for valkey.